His Deer Wife

 CLEARLY NOT THE END

 The New Aztlan Empire?
-Today I read an old Andre Norton novel, QUEST CROSSTIME, set partly in a world where the Aztecs crash-modernized like the Japanese, and rule western America.
-Great estates with lords and servants...
+Today I read an old Andre Norton novel, Quest Crosstime, set partly in a world where the Aztecs crash-modernized like the Japanese, and now rule western America.
+Great estates with lords and servants... or are they slaves?

 Why a slave?
 Well, in therapy today, I discovered I used to be caught in double binds: ALL choices made me guilty!